 I insist that it was not.
-What saved them from God's anger, rather, was a change of their whole way of life: "Let every one," said the king, "turn from his evil way" (v.
-8, NKJV.
+What saved them from God’s anger, rather, was a change of their whole way of life: “Let every one,” said the king, “turn from his evil way” (Jonah 3:8, NKJV).
 How do we know God responded to their repentance?
 From the very language of the Scripture itself.
-For after it speaks of God's wrath, and their fasting, it goes on to speak of the Ninevites' reconciliation with God.
-To teach us the cause of the reconciliation, it says this: "And God saw what they did" (v.
-10).
+For after it speaks of God’s wrath, and their fasting, it goes on to speak of the Ninevites’ reconciliation with God.
+To teach us the cause of the reconciliation, it says this: “And God saw what they did” (Jonah 3:10).

 What did they do that God saw?
 Had they merely fasted?
 Had they merely put on sackcloth?
 Nothing of the sort.
-Passing over all these points in silence, the text adds, "They turned from their evil way, [and] God repented of the evil which He said He would do to them" (v.
-10).
+Passing over all these points in silence, the text adds, “They turned from their evil way, [and] God repented of the evil which he said he would do to them” (Jonah 3:10).